rust-lang/rfcs/text/0000-pattern-3.md

 Implementing `.next()` is sometimes not trivial.
 In v1.2 this method is entirely abolished in favor of implementing `.next_match()` and `.next_reject()` directly.
-The `starts_with()` methods are supported instead via a specialized method in the Pattern trait.
+The `starts_with()` methods are supported instead via a specialized method in the Needle trait.

 However, we see that even `.next_reject()` is not something obvious.
-Given that `.next_reject()` is only used in `trim()`, in v3.0 we decide to remove this method as well, and instead make the Pattern implement `trim()` directly.
+Given that `.next_reject()` is only used in `trim()`, in v3.0 we decide to remove this method as well, and instead make the Needle implement `trim()` directly.

 ### Searching in a `&mut str`